 - The NBER also looks at monthly estimates of GDP provided by Macroeconomic Advisers.

 Note that the stock market is NOT an indicator of a recession.
 Stock prices reflect anticipated earnings of public companies.
 Investors' expectations are sometimes too optimistic and sometimes too pessimistic.
 This makes the stock market more volatile than the economy.
 When there is a recession, the stock market enters a bear market or one that is indicated by a 20 percent decline.
 The reverse is not often true.
 A stock market crash can easily cause a recession because this happens when a large number of investors lose confidence in the economy.

-The NBER uses the skill, judgement, and expertise of its commissioners to determine whether the country is in a recession.
+The NBER uses the skill, judgment, and expertise of its commissioners to determine whether the country is in a recession.
 That way, it isn't boxed in by numbers.
 It can use monthly data to determine when a peak has occurred and when the economy has just started to decline.
 That allows it to be more precise and timely in its measurements.